TrellixVulnTeam/swahilipython_SCMU/Doc/reference/simple_stmts.rst

 error.

 Otherwise, :keyword:`raise` evaluates the first expression as the exception object.
-It must be either a subclass or an instance of :class:`BaseException`.
+It must be either a subkundi or an instance of :class:`BaseException`.
-If it is a class, the exception instance will be obtained when needed by instantiating the class with no arguments.
+If it is a class, the exception instance will be obtained when needed by instantiating the kundi with no arguments.

 The :dfn:`type` of the exception is the exception instance's class, the :dfn:`value` is the instance itself.